Use this amortization calculator to estimate the principal and interest payments over the life of your

 The thought of paying off a mortgage for 30 years can be scary.
 Just remember that you have other options besides paying the same amount every month.
 For example, you may choose to explore a 15-year mortgage or consider an additional principal payment whenever feasible.

 Many borrowers end up going with a 30-year mortgage and then refinancing to a shorter term once their income increases.
-In any case, our dedicated mortgage consultants are here to find the best loan for your needs.
+In any case, our salary-based mortgage consultants are here to find the best loan for your needs.